1. Health Hub

 The chemicals in cigarettes can damage your blood vessels by making them stiff.
 Smoking also causes plaque to build up in the arteries, narrowing the passageways that blood flows through.
 This makes it harder for your heart to pump blood to the rest of your body.
 Over time, this significantly increases your risk for cardiovascular disease.

 Smoking cigarettes isn’t the only way smoking damages your health.
-Exposure to secondhand smoke increases your risk of heart disease.
-Avoid being around cigarette smoking whenever possible.
-If you smoke, avoid exposing others to it.
-Better yet, start working with your healthcare provider on quitting.
+Exposure to secondhand smoke increases your risk of heart disease, too.
+Try to stay away from cigarette smoke whenever possible - and if you smoke, avoid exposing others to it.
+Better yet, talk with your healthcare provider about smoking cessation options.
 Quitting smoking doesn’t just protect your health; it protects those around you.

 Avoid excessive alcohol consumption.
 Despite some studies showing a link between moderate alcohol consumption and reduced risk of heart disease, regular alcohol consumption has been shown to lead to heart damage and heart failure.
 Cutting back on drinking can improve several health conditions while reducing your risk of developing heart problems.

 In addition to limiting your alcohol intake, cut down on sugary drinks like soda.
-People who drink one to two cans of soda per day have a 26% higher risk of developing type 2 diabetes.
-Type 2 diabetes is closely linked to high blood pressure.
-Cutting back your soda drinking or quitting it altogether helps prevent a raft of health problems, including high blood pressure and excess blood sugar.
+People who drink one to two cans of soda per day have a 26% higher risk of developing type 2 diabetes, and diabetes is closely linked to high blood pressure - one of the biggest risk factors for heart issues.

 7) Manage your stress

-Stress can increase your blood pressure because it makes your heart beat faster and your blood vessels narrow.
-This is a normal reaction when you're stressed, but if you're stressed a lot, it can hurt your blood vessels over time.
-Also, when people are stressed, they sometimes do things that are bad for their health, like overeating, smoking, or drinking too much alcohol.
-These habits can be harmful to your blood pressure and your overall health.
+Stress makes your heart beat faster and your blood vessels narrow, which increases your blood pressure.
+This is a normal reaction when you're stressed, but if you're stressed a lot, it can hurt your blood vessels and your heart health over time.

 8) Get enough sleep

-Sleep is crucial to managing stress.
-Your blood pressure goes down as you sleep.
+Getting a healthy amount of sleep is critical for your heart health.
+It helps relieve stress, and your blood pressure goes down when you’re able to rest.
 Adults who habitually do not get enough sleep are at higher risk for high blood pressure.
 Not getting enough sleep also increases your risk for heart attack, obesity, and depression.

 If you have already been diagnosed with high blood pressure or heart disease, communicate with your doctor about how your treatment is going.
 Re-evaluate whether or not you are taking your medication regularly and as ordered.